-Photographers will be notified by: July 15, 2016
+Photographers will be notified by: July 20, 2018

-Work must be received by: August 27, 2016
+Selected work must be received by: August 31, 2018

 The final placement of work will be decided by the organizing committee.
-Accepted pieces should be delivered to the respective gallery ready to install.
+Accepted pieces must be delivered to the respective gallery framed and wired for hanging (or ready and equipped for display, in the case of viewing devices, constructions, etc).
 Artists are responsible for cost of shipping to and from the gallery.